-Trim the grinch paws.
 Everybody loves a big fluffy grinch paw but grinch paws attract mud.
 Any extra hair on the bottom part of a Newf attracts mud so I want to trim as much as I can off.

-I did this to Leroy yesterday and this is such a good way to blow out loose hair, dust and dander.
-It’s also a great way to get a closer look at the dog’s skin to see if there’s any dryness or skin issues going on.
+I did this to Leroy yesterday and this is such a good way to blow out loose hair, dust, and dander.
+It’s also a great way to get a closer look at the dog’s skin to see if there are any dryness or skin issues going on.
 In the video above you can see the dust and loose hair blowing off.
 That’s not water, he’s not wet at all!

-Remove loose undercoat.
 As the weather warms up Sherman and Leroy will start to lose their heavy winter coat.
 I always like to try to get as much loose undercoat out as I can now using my favorite grooming tools like a rake, comb and a deshedding tool as needed.
 I don’t try to do this all in one day but I do try to do a little each day.

-Tick Control.
-There’s already been reports of ticks in our area so I need to decide which route I’m going to take this year and get it on.
+There have already been reports of ticks in our area so I need to decide which route I’m going to take this year and get it on.

-Check the ears.
-While this should be something that’s done more than just at spring time, since you’re already checking the coat why not give the ears a quick check.
+While this should be something that’s done more than just at springtime since you’re already checking the coat why not give the ears a quick check.

 What are some ways that you prepare your dog’s coat for spring?